ScorpionWT/Proffy/README.md

 # Proffy

- ## The site that connects masters to apprentices
+ ## The site that connects masters to students

  Project developed by [Rocketseat](https://github.com/rocketseat) in *NextLevelWeek* with the teacher [Mayk Brito](https://github.com/maykbrito)